ucgmsim/nzgmdb/wiki/Home.md

 ```

 - **`IM/`**
 Stores per-record intensity measure (IM) CSV files computed during the IM Calculation stage.
-Files are organized by event ID, with each folder containing intensity measure results for every record that has corresponding processed waveform data.
+Files are organised by event ID, with each folder containing intensity measure results for every record that has corresponding processed waveform data.
 The structure of the IM/ directory and the naming convention is shown below:

 ```
 IM/